open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

 ##### Figure 13.
-A typical dialog envelope for an invite, including a voiced transfer prompt.
+A typical dialog envelope for an invite, including a voiced transfer prompt and a dialogEvent specifying the purpose of the invite.

+!!Note the whisper event has been replaced by a dialogEvent parameter.

-Invite events will typically be accompanied by additional events.
+Invite events may be accompanied by additional events and contain optional parameters.
 Figure 13 shows a conversation envelope where the inviting agent tells the user that they are inviting another agent to speak with them.
-Then the invite event issues the invitation, accompanied by a whisper which tells the new bot what it is that is being asked of it.
+Then the invite event issues the invitation, accompanied by a dialogEvent which tells the new bot the purpose of the request.

 ### 1.14 Bye Event